kassam-99/All_in_One_Server/README.md

 </b>

+Table of Contents

+ - List Available Modes
+ - Select a Mode
+ - Choose a Script to Run
+ - Select a Terminal
+ - Add Script Parameters (Optional)
+ - View Script Mapping

 Managing Paths:
     Use Paths_Manager in DirectoryManager.py to add, remove, and reset paths.
     Utilize EmergencyPathManager in Emergency.py for emergency path management.